zendesk/arturo/README.md

     end

 #### Caching

+**Note**: Arturo does not yet have caching support.
+Be very careful when caching actions or pages that involve feature detection as you will get strange behavior when a use who has access to a feature requests a page just after one who does not (and vice versa).
+The following is the **intended** support for caching.

 Both the `require_feature!` before filter and the `if_feature_enabled` block evaluation automatically append a string based on the feature's